CCLT participates in a state-wide scientific study of Big Night.

 We are all scientists!

 CCLT collects important data for the statewide Maine Big Night project and are thrilled to have your help.
-We count each species we see, how many dead or alive, and also the number of vehicles that come through.
-The collected data tracking frog and salamander migration directly influences their conservation outlook.
+We count each species we see, how many injured, dead, or alive, and also the number of vehicles that pass through.
+The collected data tracking frog and salamander migration informs solutions to protect their populations.
 Lead volunteers are on site for you to report your findings.
 Many families or pods work together for a fun group activity and to not over-report sightings.

 Dates of recent Big Nights: